yip/concept/content/10_Conglomeration.md

-Within Yip Conglomeration is the process of drawing various reports of a single event together.
+Conglomeration is the process of drawing various reports of a single event together.

 Reports are gauged against each-other on account of their similarity in the following areas: